 It was not even rude, or loud.
-It was at just the right moment between words in an otherwise quiet room, and carefully gauged to set heads turning.
+It was timed skillfully between phrases in an otherwise quiet room, and carefully gauged to set heads turning.
 A matronly woman, although more the grandmother you would want to run the cookie company than the composite image on the packaging, dressed in a flax colored pants suit.
-She wore her hair in a bun, but died rusty red instead of a wise grey, her eyes behind thick glass showed authority over concern.
+She wore her hair in a bun, died rusty red instead of a wise grey, her eyes behind thick glass showed authority over concern.
 The life went out of Professor Reuel even before he made a furtive glance her way, and he slid listlessly off of the lab bench.

-“...And all of this is probably a little too advanced for a non-technical physics course.
-Let’s finish the syllabus before we meet again on Thursday to officially start the semester.”
+“...And all of this is probably a little too advanced for a conceptual physics course.
+Let’s get back to our lecture on one dimensional motion.”

-So here he was, fifteen years later, watching this mechanical device provide the necessary force to close the door to his office.
-The elegance of classical mechanics, this was satisfying.
-It was all around him, like the box hung on his door which had lost its magic.
-He could calculate the acceleration, the velocities, stresses, and could modify its mathematical underpinning to optimize its performance to whatever he desired, but if it broke down, he would not know what to call this box on his door in his E-mail to maintenance.
+At least the simple elegance of classical mechanics was all around him.
+Here he was, fourteen years later, watching this mechanical device provide the necessary force to close the door to his office.
+He understood all of its principles implicitly, but if it broke down, he would not know what to call it in his E-mail to maintenance.
 Perhaps it was his way of separating himself from the machine all around him.

 A little plastic grocery bag stood center on his desk, inside a peanut butter and jelly on some multigrain stuff that was supposed to be good for you, and a bit of leftover fruit salad that he, depressingly, knew was.
-His kids were too old for the PB&J thing anymore, but somebody had to finish that jar of jam in the back of the refrigerator.
-He opened the sack and stared at its contents.
-They were still the same.
+His kids were too old for the PB&J thing anymore, and somebody had to finish that jar of jam in the back of the refrigerator.
 Something was missing.
 From the bottom drawer of his desk he dug out a snack bag of Doritos left over from his last trip to the deli.

-He ate slowly and mused, trying to recall a time when he had felt young enough for a PB&J. Year after year, the bright young faces in his class looked the same; only his was changing.
-The greying temples he could live with, but the wild ear and eyebrow hair that had migrated from his forehead was just too much.
-He had bought scissors recently to mow them down with, one of those special pairs with the curved blades after his daughter yelled at him for using some random pair from around the house.
+He ate slowly and mused, trying to recall a time when he had felt young enough for a PB&J. Year after year, the bright young faces in his class looked the same.
+His was the one changing.
+The greying temples he could live with, not the wild ear and eyebrow hair that had migrated from his forehead.
+He had bought scissors recently to mow them down with, one of those special pairs with the curved blades after his daughter yelled at him about using some random pair from around the house.
 Evidently it was ‘gross’.
-The fact that the only thing he had to look forward to was his ears projecting even farther, or the fur patches on his back were only growing, well, he tried not to think of such things.
 Suffice to say, it was a long time passed since he had been mistaken as one of his students.

 It was the inevitable force clashing against object.
 When the slow, firm rap on metal came, Nicolas closed the report gently, laying it on and squaring it to the desk with a finger drawn down its spine.
-He had already witnessed her letting herself in many times, and how this conversation would start, much as had so many others.
+He had already witnessed her entrance, and how this conversation would start, much like so many others had.